Bachelor of Arts in Social Work

 - Two internships with a duration of four weeks each

-At Friedensau Adventist University special interest is paid to the integration of health science and the legal basis of social work.
+At Friedensau Adventist University (FAU), special interest is paid to health sciences and the legal basis of social work.

 - Child and youth services